Fourier Compressor: Frequency-Domain Visual Token Compression for Vision-Language Models: Method

-In this section, we introduce Fourier-VLM, a highly efficient approach for visual representation compression.
-Building upon the typical VLM architecture, we retain the vision encoder, projector, and backbone LLM, while introducing a parameter-free component \textit{Frequency Feature Compressor (FFC)} after the vision encoder to substantially reduce the number of vision tokens.
-The architecture and training details are provided below.
+In this section, we introduce \textbf{Fourier Compressor}, a parameter-free and highly generalizable module for visual token compression.
+Building upon a standard VLM architecture, our framework preserves the vision encoder, projector, and backbone LLM, and inserts the Fourier Compressor after the vision encoder to substantially reduce the number of visual tokens.
+Below we detail the overall architecture (Section~\ref{subsec:architecture}), the design of the Fourier Compressor (Section~\ref{subsec:module}), and the theoretical time complexity analysis (Section~\ref{subsec:complexity}).